-The ever growing popular H-1B visa offers many advantages to those hold it.
-Bearing in mind the long and tedious process of involved with finding an employer, being selected in the lottery and then being approved, the H-1B visa is very valuable.
-And because of this many people look into an H1B visa extension or renewal as soon as they find new employment and then work towards getting their green cards or simply wish to continue working and living in the United States.
-Therefore it is obvious that people who are interested in this visa want to learn everything that is involved with the process, including the H-1B processing time for the 2019 Fiscal Year.
-Below we provide the details on how long you have to wait from the moment your petition is filed to the day you can start working in the U.S.
+The ever-growing popular H-1B visa offers many advantages to those holding it.
+Bearing in mind the long and tedious process of time involved in finding an employer, being selected in the lottery and then being approved, the H-1B visa is very valuable.
+And because of this reason, many people look into an H1B visa extension or renewal as soon as they find new employment and then work towards getting their green cards or simply wish to continue working and living in the United States.
+Therefore it is obvious that people who are interested in this visa want to learn everything that is involved with the process, including the H1B extension processing time for the 2019 Fiscal Year.
+Following are the details on how long you have to wait from the moment your petition is filed to the day you can start working in the U.S:

 When to file H1B visa extension petition?

-H1B Visa Extension Processing Time – There are three types of processing: Regular H-1B visa processing, Premium H1B visa processing and expedited H1B visa processing.
+H1B Extension Processing Time – There are three types of processing: Regular H-1B visa processing, Premium H1B visa processing, and expedited H1B visa processing.
 Here’s an overview of the method of the H1B visa extension processing time –

-Does it cost to get H1B visa extension?
+Does it cost to get an H1B visa extension?

 According to the law, many of the H1B visa fees in 2018 must be paid by the employer or sponsoring company, with the exception of third party costs related to the petition preparation that may be paid by either the employer or the foreign worker.
 However, the H-1B petitioners or those changing employers are required to pay the $500 Fraud Prevention & Detection Fee.